Venues of the 1964 Winter Olympics: During the Olympics

 The ski jumping events were the only one in Winter Olympic history to use the best two out of three jumps for medals.
 This saved Finland's Veikko Kankkonen in the normal hill event after he followed a disastrous first jump with the longest second and the second-longest third jumps.

 After the Olympics

 Bergiselschanze continued to play host as one of the hills for the Four Hills Tournament.

-Innsbruck would host the Winter Olympics twelve years later following the withdrawal of Denver, Colorado in the United States for those games in late 1972.
+Innsbruck would host the Winter Olympics twelve years later following the withdrawal of Denver, Colorado in the United States for those games in late 1972 following a referendum.
 All eight venues from the 1964 Games were used for the 1976 Games with some improvements.
 The bobsleigh and luge tracks were demolished and converted into an artificially refrigerated combination track, the first of its kind in the world.
 Ski jumps at Bergsiel and Seefeld both had improving judging stations.
 Two new artificial ice rinks were built, one for figure skating and the other for ice hockey.
 Eischnellaufen had new refrigeration done on its 400 m lap circuit.